Indushya/Indushya-financial-management-application/README.md

 Video Session 3 – Conditional (if, if-else, if-elif-else)

-Video Session 5 – Iteration Statements (while, for, break, continue, pass)
+Video Session 5

-Video Session 7 – Iteration Examples
+Video Session 7

-Video Session 9 – Nested Loops and Control Statements
+Video Session 9

-Video Session 12 – Iteration Practice Problems
+Video Session 12

 Challenging task - in discussion with the team

 Presentation - in discussion with the team